Editor Note: This post was originally published on Sep 16 2018 and Updated on 10 September 2020 to give you more comprehensive information.

 The restaurants offer simple food in Tibetan and Chinese style (getting meat dishes is very hard).
 So don’t expect restaurants which offer you luxurious meals.
 Roads are smooth but not like Europeans.

-How to get to Mount Kailash and Kailash Manasarovar:
+How to get to Kailash Parvat and Kailash Manasarovar:

 Kailash Manasarovar Yatra is known for two things – First is doing a parikrama of Mount Kailash and second is taking a holy dip in Manasarovar lake.
 It is said that this yatra helps people to relieve pilgrims of any sign and bringing salvation to them.